Discover this historic park on the shores of Burrard Inlet

-- View Wildlife in Burnaby so you know what to do if you see a bear or a cougar.
+- View our Wildlife in Burnaby page so you know what to do if you see a bear or a cougar.

 - Dogs aren't allowed on the beach for sanitary reasons.

-- 6 additional accessible parking stalls are located east of the park entrance, closest to the beach (no reservation is required).
+- There are 6 accessible parking stalls located east of the park entrance, closest to the beach.

 - Additional surface parking is available to the east and west of park entrance on a first come, first served basis.

 Trails are either paved or crushed limestone, with benches available throughout.

 Accessible washrooms are located in the concession building, open year-round.

 Open from 7 am and closes at dusk between April and October.
 During May to September, the closing time changes with the increase in daylight hours.
 Please check the closing time posted at the park entrance during these months.

 Travel east on Hastings Street.
 Keep left on Inlet Dr/Barnet Rd and turn left onto the park at Takeda Dr.